uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 - [ ] **Monitor Regulatory Changs**: Stay informed about updates to FCA and GDPR regulations that may impact the system.

-- [ ] **Conduct Regular Trainig**: Provide ongoing training to team members on compliance requirements and best pracices.
+- [ ] **Conduct Regular Trainig**: Provide ongoing training to team members on compliance requirements and best practices.

 - [ ] **Solicit Feedbak**: Gather feedback from users and stakeholders to identify areas for improvement in compliance and system perforance.